YogirajT/rust-patterns/README.md

 - Can provide better isolation and security for the primary container, as it can be run with different permissions.
 - Modularity and scalability

+Cons
+- Introduces additional complexity and overhead, as the sidecar container or process must be managed and deployed alongside the primary container.
+- May not be suitable for all systems and use cases, and should be used in combination with other system design patterns and techniques.

 ## Folder Structure